Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 ```

 ## PDB Cleaning
 Adapted from [PDB_Cleaner](https://github.com/LePingKYXK/PDB_cleaner).
+Removes ligand, waters, etc. For more complex PDBs, this may have unintended effects.
+We **recommend manually cleaning** your target proteins in [PyMOL](https://www.pymol.org/) instead. |

 Clean PDBs and any ligands are outputted to the specified output path.
 The program will generate a cleaned PDB for all files in the input folder.
 Usage:

 ```
 python scripts/pdb_cleaner.py <folder-of-input-pdbs> <folder-for-output> <save_ligands(true/false)>